rwxdan/rwxdan/README.md

 <h1 align="center">I'm Daniel👋!</h1>

 ## Whoami
-I'm a self-taught web developer and OSS connoisseur from Venezuela 🇻🇪.
+I'm a self-taught web dev from Venezuela 🇻🇪.

 ### About me 💡
 - Born in the '96